How Many Bags of Concrete?

 How many 80lb bags are on a pallet?

-A standard pallet holds 42 bags of 80lb Quikrete (one cubic yard equivalent).
+A standard pallet holds 42 bags of 80lb Quikrete, which yields approximately 0.93 cubic yards.
+You would need 3 extra bags beyond one pallet to reach a full cubic yard.
 Buying by the pallet from a big-box store is the cheapest bag option for projects over 1 yard.

 Buying and Storing Concrete Bags